 If you have a question on any of our advertised roles, or need any support with the application process, then please contact our recruitment team at firstname.lastname@example.org.

 Do you use agencies?

 Instead of relying on external recruitment agencies, our focus is on managing our hiring processes internally, leveraging the expertise of our dedicated in-house team.
 This approach has proven to be highly effective for us.
 However, there may still be exceptional cases where we seek external collaboration, and if we require the services of a recruitment agency, we will initiate contact.

 In the meantime, we kindly request that agencies refrain from contacting our hiring managers directly.

 How is my applicant data stored?

 Please refer to our privacy notice, which can be downloaded here.

-If successful, you will receive a conditional verbal offer directly from the headteacher or department head/line manager.
+If successful, you will receive a conditional verbal offer directly from the headteacher, department head/line manager or a member of the recruitment team.
 Depending on the type of role, you can expect to receive a conditional verbal offer either on the day of your interview, or by telephone within 48 hours.

 Once you have accepted, you will receive an offer letter to sign and return, and you will be contacted to start our onboarding process of pre-employment checks.
 You can expect to receive your contract once all these checks are complete.